Field theories of active particle systems and their entropy production: #1

 The logarithm vanishes for $\yvec=\xvec$ and we shall therefore proceed assuming $\yvec\ne\xvec$.
 It may be considered to be comprised of two terms: The first one, $\ln(\density(\xvec)/\density(\yvec))$, contains only the density $\density$ and is independent of the time $\Deltat$.
 The contribution from this term to the entropy production vanishes when $\density(\xvec)$ is stationary.
 The second logarithmic term in \Eref{def_entropyProduction_Suppl_step1} we define as

-This term generally contributes at stationary and is the second term the present work focuses on.
+This term generally contributes at stationarity and is the second term the present work focuses on.
 With definitions \Erefs{def_Op_app} and \eref{def_Ln_app} we can write the entropy production as

 where we have introduced the \emph{(stationary) local entropy production},

 This notation is also a reminder that this expression for the entropy production goes back to Kullback and Leibler \cite{KullbackLeibler:1951}.